Carnicella’s Real Life Issues

 My mom said the biggest challenge she faced during her 12+ years of homeschooling was feeling like it was Groundhog Day every day.

-This is easy to understand because as a homeschool parent, you are going to live the same day on repeat.
+This is easy to understand because, as a homeschool parent, you will most likely live the same day on repeat.
 She said the two things that felt most repetitive for her were:

 1. Same tasks every day.
 Every day felt monotonous: wake up, get the kids up, work out, make breakfast, clean up the breakfast mess, start the school day, etc.